 Here are some tips for potential candidates thinking about approaching a recruitment agent:

 If you arrived in London and are seeking a job, do the proper research.
-Register with agencies, get temp or voluntary work, pay a career consultant to guide you (not the recruiter!))), ask people about their journeys, gather some ideas.
+Register with agencies, get temp or voluntary work, pay a career consultant to guide you, come to a recruiter when you are ready, ask people about their journeys, gather some ideas.
 Information and understanding of the local job market will help you not to fall onto the trap of diminishing your own abilities.
 People will tell their stories if you ask.
 We all have started here from something.
 Step by step create a network and get some experience, anyone can find their own path of building a meaningful career in a city full of opportunities.
 Allow some time and be kind to yourself.

-By Svetlana Elfimova – our own Organisational Psychology Graduate and Account Manager at Red Square International
+By Svetlana Elfimova – our own Organisational Psychology specialist and Account Manager at Red Square International